 Join fellow locals on the patio of this East Nashville eatery.
 The menu boats sports bar food, elevated.

-Clearly in the running for the best burger in town, be prepared for a wait, but one you will think is well worth it!
+In the running for the best burger in town, The Pharmacy always has a long line, but the wait is well worth it!
 Great for dates, families and groups.

 Known for its vast selection of wines, it’s good to note that The Vine has plenty of options for vegetarians, vegans and gluten-free people, as well!